Step-by-Step Short Sale Process and Timeline for Home Sellers [2022 Guide]

 - Experienced in short sale listings.

-Upon receipt of offer package that will most likely come from a cash house buyer, the short sale processing company closely examines the offer, making sure everything has been submitted and filled out correctly.
+Upon receipt of offer package, the short sale processing company closely examines the offer, making sure everything has been submitted and filled out correctly.
 Any incorrect information can delay the lender’s review of the offer.